oritp/PAE-HP/point_cloud_tailor/README.md

 Now you have everything ready to start working, you just have to follow the steps that we detail below:

-In a terminal, run the ROS Master:

-    roscore

-In another terminal, you can easily run the program through the launch file:
+Running the ROS Master is not necessary if you are going to run the program with a launch file, so in a terminal window, you can easily run the program like this:

     roslaunch point_cloud_tailor alignment.launch